RobertFischer/check1.js/README.md

 itself is non-trivial (eg: the minified `Detect-Mobile` library is still 15k).

 Use *Check1*, and you will only load `Detect-Mobile` the very first time.
 Every other access to the page will use the cached value.
-This script minifies to about 1000 characters, so you are having significant savings.
+This script minifies to about 1000 characters, so you are having significant savings in JavaScript processing load over bringing down `Detect-Mobile` every time.
+Even better, you're not having to actually execute the detection code each time the page loads: you're just loading the data from the browser's memory forever after that initial detection attempt.

 Compatible with IE 7 and above, and everything else.